sromelus/tax_tracker/README.md

 # README [![Codeship Status for sromelus/tax_tracker](https://app.codeship.com/projects/42548430-519e-0137-a957-1698be22a756/status?branch=master)](https://app.codeship.com/projects/340131)

-Tax Helper is platform to help rideshare drivers with their taxes.
-The app track taxes by applying Irs's standard mileage deduction each mile the user drive.
-The app will provide the user a comprehensive list of a their trips by day, month and year.
+Taxtraker is a platform to help rideshare drivers track their taxes.
+The app tracks taxes by applying Irs's standard mileage deduction for each mile the user drive.

 You can see a demo version running at http://taxtraker.herokuapp.com